Prithvirajsing Roopun: Early life, education, career and family life

-Prithvirajsing Roopun was born in an Indian Arya Samaji Hindu family and grew up in Morcellement St. Jean, a suburb of Quatre Bornes.
+Prithvirajsing Roopun was born in an Indian Hindu family and grew up in Morcellement St. Jean, a suburb of Quatre Bornes.
 He attended secondary school at New Eton College in Rose Hill and worked as a mathematics teacher at Eden College.
 He has been qualified and admitted to practice as an attorney at law since 1986.
 Roopun is a holder of a master's degree in international business law (LLM) from the University of Central Lancashire.

 Since 1989 and for over fifteen years, Roopun has been a member of the board of examiner of the Council of Legal Education.
 He also lectured at the Faculty of Law of the University of Mauritius.

 He is married to Sayukta Roopun.
 Their daughters are Divya, Jyotsna, Adishta and Vedisha.

 Political career

-Roopun joined politics in 1983 and stood as candidate for the first time in 1995.
+Roopun entered politics in 1983 and stood as candidate for the first time in 1995.
 He was elected in constituency No. 14, Savanne and Black River in the 2000 general election to serve the Legislative Assembly as deputy chief government whip until 2004.
 In 2005, he was appointed as minister of local government and solid waste management.

-Roopun was elected in constituency No. 9, Flacq and Bon Accueil in the 2010 general election.
+Roopun was elected in constituency No. 9, Flacq and Bon Accueil, in the 2010 general election.
 He was the deputy speaker of the National Assembly of Mauritius between 2010 and 2012.

-He also represented Mauritius as a member of the Pan African Parliament from 2010 to 2014, where he was deputy chair of the Committee of Transport, Industry, Communications, Energy, Science and Technology.
+He also represented Mauritius as a member of the Pan African Parliament from 2010 to 2014, where he was deputy chair of the Committee of Transport, Industry, Communications, Energy, Science, and Technology.

-From December 2014 to January 2017, Roopun served as minister of social integration and economic empowerment having as major responsibility the eradication of extreme poverty and the empowerment of the vulnerable groups.
-During his tenure, a Marshall Plan Against Poverty was elaborated with the support of the UNDP; and a scheme providing for a subsistence allowance for families living in extreme poverty was introduced.
+From December 2014 to January 2017, Roopun served as minister of social integration and economic empowerment, having as a major responsibility the eradication of extreme poverty and the empowerment of the vulnerable groups.
+During his tenure, a Marshall Plan Against Poverty was elaborated with the support of the UNDP and a scheme providing for a subsistence allowance for families living in extreme poverty was introduced.

 From January 2017 to November 2019, he served as minister of arts and culture.
 During his tenure, he chaired the UNESCO 13th Session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage during which reggae music of Jamaica was inscribed on the representative list.